 The lentiviral vector clinical batch is manufactured by Lonza Houston, Inc. according to current good manufacturing practices (cGMP).
-Transduction of autologous CD34+ cells with the lentiviral vector BCH_BB694 will be carried out in the Connell & O'Reilly Families Cell Manipulation Core Facility, Dana-Farber Cancer Institute or the Human Gene and Cell Therapy Facility (HGCTF) at UCLA.
+Transduction of autologous CD34+ cells with the lentiviral vector BCH_BB694 will be carried out in the Connell & O'Reilly Families Cell Manipulation Core Facility, Dana-Farber Cancer Institute.
 The transduced cells will be cryopreserved until all quality control (QC) testing results are available and pass specification.
 The drug product will then be released for infusion and shipped to the clinical site.
-At that time, the drug product is thawed and for administration.